Vitamin E - Why is Vitamin E Important for Children?

 *Recommended amounts of vitamin E are the same for both males and females.
 People who are pregnant or lactating may require additional amounts, and you should seek the guidance of your physician if you fall into this category.

-Should You Give Vitamin E Supplements to Your Child?
+Should you Give Vitamin E Supplements to Your Child?

-Foods That Are Rich in Vitamin E
+Foods That are Rich in Vitamin E

 Here are some foods that contain a healthy amount of vitamin E. (1)